Death Wish (novel): Plot

 One night, while walking home drunk, Paul is threatened with a knife by a teenage boy.
 Furious, Paul pulls out his club and tries to kill the boy, who runs away in terror.
 Paul later accepts an offer from his boss to go to Tucson to work on a business merger between two rival companies.
-He sleeps with Shirley, a woman whom he meets in a bar, visits a sporting goods shop, purchases a revolver and smuggles it back into New York along with a large stash of ammunition.
+He has sexual intercourse with Shirley, a woman whom he meets in a bar, visits a sporting goods shop, purchases a revolver and smuggles it back into New York along with a large stash of ammunition.

 Meanwhile, Carol's condition has deteriorated to the point where she can no longer feed, wash, or take care of herself.
 Paul reluctantly signs off on Jack's plan to have her placed in a mental institution.
 He then purchases a jacket, hat, and gloves and starts looking for criminals, deliberately presenting himself as a harmless, affluent old man in order to attract attention.
 Paul is eventually held up by a junkie and shoots him three times.

 Over the next weeks, Paul keeps up the pretense of being his usual self by going to work and attending social events while discreetly continuing his vigilante activities.
 He shoots another mugger and a man he catches burglarizing an apartment.
 He tries more sophisticated tactics, renting a car and leaving it unoccupied with a sign reading "Out of Gas" on the windshield.
 When two thieves show up to strip the car for parts, Paul shoots them both.

 Paul's actions lead to him being dubbed "the vigilante" in the press, and divides the public over whether his killings are justified.
 The police declare him a menace, and a magazine runs an article where a psychiatrist accurately describes Paul's motivations and personal history, and states that if he is insane, it is because he is acting against social norms that prevent ordinary people from acting on their base desires for revenge.
 One night, Paul shoots at a group of young people throwing bricks and rocks at a subway train.
 While hunting for his quarry, a beat cop stumbles onto the scene and recognizes Paul as the vigilante.
 Unwilling to commit suicide, Paul is about to surrender when the cop tips his hat and walks away.
 Paul finishes his work and quietly heads home.